chriswayg/hackintosh-opencore/Gigabyte-B460-M-Aorus-Pro/README.md

 [Platform Info](https://dortania.github.io/OpenCore-Install-Guide/config.plist/comet-lake.html#platforminfo)

-- For setting up the SMBIOS info, instead of using the *GenSMBIOS* application, I used the built-in SMBIOS generator in OCAT.
+- For setting up the SMBIOS info, I used the built-in SMBIOS generator in OCAT, (instead of using the *GenSMBIOS* application).
 - Click *Generate* once (near the SystemProductName field)

 ## Create USB Installer & install